We know razor bumps are not cool and they can occur anywhere on your body wherever your shave including your pubic area.

 The hairs because of their innate flexibility snap back in the skin and begin to grow under it.

-As the hair grows, it curls inside and causes an infection, around which skin begins to swell.
-It is because of this inflammation; the razor bumps look like pimple filled with blood.
+As the hair grows, it curls inside and causes an infection, around which the skin begins to swell.
+It is because of this inflammation; the razor bumps look like pimples filled with blood.

 The Right Technique

-Contrary to the general belief that facial skin is the most sensitive, it is, in fact, the skin around the pubic area and underarms that is more sensitive.
+Contrary to the general belief that facial skin is the most sensitive, it is, in fact, the skin around the pubic area and underarms that are more sensitive.

 Therefore, while shaving these areas, you need to be a bit more attentive to avoid razor bumps and burns.

-Here are some simple easy-to-follow steps on how to prevent razor bumps on private area.
+Here are some simple easy-to-follow steps on how to prevent razor bumps in private areas.

 1. Trim the area

 To counter the problem, before shaving with a razor, use an electric trimmer to cut the size of the hair.
-Make the strokes up, down, left and right and make sure every hair has been cut to its finest shape possible with the trimmer.
+Make the strokes up, down, left, right, and make sure every hair has been cut to its finest shape possible with the trimmer.